MeganNyhan/CI_PP4_Donegal_Courts/README.md

     <li>Blog Post List: The blog post list includes all the blog posts on the site allowing the user to browse through the posts.
 You can click on these posts to read the story in more depth.</li>
     <li> Login/ Registration: The registration section allows the user to become a member of the site, leave a comment under the posts and add a bit of personalisation to the blog by adding their name to the landing page and editing their profile details.  </li>
     <li>The logout section: Gives the users the option of signing out, this specifically removes the user from being logged into the site and the obvious change is the name removed from the site navbar.</li>
     <li>Contact Us: Contact page with a contact form for the user to easily contact the admin of the site.
-It also contains the contact information ie. address and phone number.</li>
+It also contains the contact information ie. address and phone number.
+The contact page will have a pop-up when the form is submited to tell the user the form has been successfully submitted.</li>
 </ul>
  <p>User Stories covered : 1, 2, 3, 4, 7</p>
  <p>Site Owner's Stories covered: 0 </p>